Solicitors Specialising in Leasehold Extensions

 Extending my lease on my flat – how long will it take?

 Every case is different.
 Much depends on the speed and cooperation of your freeholder.
 But the route you take will also make a difference.
 In particular the statutory or formal route under the Leasehold Reform Act 1993, has certain built in deadlines.
 As a result of a formal lease extension will probably take on average between 8 months and a 1 year to complete.

 How long an informal or voluntary lease extension will take is harder to estimate.
 Why?
 Because that really does depend on how quickly the freeholder moves.
 But to give you an example, one of our specialist leasehold team, when asked for the kind of range of timescales that an informal lease extension could take, provided the following statistics from 2 recent cases, setting out the shortest and longest she had come across recently:

 • Opened file 1st December 2020 and completed on 24th March 2021 (4 months)

 • Opened file 17th October 2019 and completed on 5th March 2021 (17 months)

 Please note, if there is any dispute in a formal lease extension, and it needs to be referred to the First-Tier Property Tribunal, then that’s going to add extra time.
 And that could be as much as 6 months.
 Thankfully only a very small percentage of cases actually need to end up at the Tribunal.

-Want to know more about how to extend your lease?
+Want to know more about the process involved in extending your lease?

 Any tenants with concerns that their block is poorly managed or who thinks that their management charges are too high, might also want to consider exercising their right to manage.